Kids Can’t Resist ‘Mayor Good Boy,’ Canine-In-Chief Brainchild Of A South Side Native

 “Kids love to reread them over and over, and parents love that their kids are reading.”

 Scheidt appears Saturday at Challengers and Dec.
 16 at Bookie’s.
-Each hardcover graphic novel in the “Mayor Good Boy” trilogy, geared to ages 7-10, costs $10.
+The first two hardcover graphic novels in the “Mayor Good Boy” trilogy, geared to ages 7-10, cost $10; “Mayor Good Boy Turns Bad” is $13.

 Help Block Club Get